Skip to main content

 • Massage Your Neck.
 Try putting gentle pressure on your skull base and neck with your fingers.
 This massage helps relieve tension and strengthen your muscles.
 You can also release the pressure on your neck by placing a folded towel under your neck and head while lying down.
 You can also do chin tucks regularly to tighten your shoulder muscles.

-Nowadays, we have multiple quick, less invasive, and less painful methods to treat neck pain at base of skull.
+Nowadays, we have multiple quick, less invasive, and less painful methods to treat neck pain at the base of the skull.
 The two most common ones include platelet-rich plasma (PRP) therapy and cell-based or stem cell therapies.

 Platelet-Rich Plasma (PRP) Therapy

-In the PRP process performed at CELLAXYS, we isolate platelets from your blood plasma, concentrate them, and then reinject them into the base of skull.
+In the PRP process performed at CELLAXYS, we isolate platelets from your blood plasma, concentrate them, and then reinject them into the base of the skull.
 Platelets serve as the first line of defense against injuries.

 These healing components perform three crucial functions: producing 10 Growth Factors, attracting healing cells from the blood, and creating a web-like scaffolding called fibrin.
 All these functions promote quick recovery and healing in the injury site.